maisi1120/ISS-Tracker/README.md

 # Overview
-This project is built in Python and use the `requests` module to make HTTP requests, which provides an easy-to-use API for interacting with web services and handling HTTP-related tasks.
+This project is developed using Python and leverages the `requests` module for making HTTP requests, offering an API for interacting with web services.
+Additionally, it utilizes the `smtplib` module to facilitate the sending of emails.

 # Instructions
 Users can receive an email notification when the International Space Station (ISS) is passing overhead by comparing the ISS's current location with the users' specified location data.